 3. Practice listening to beat the odds

-But how to prepare for other parts?
+But what about other parts?

-5. Read a DELF B2 preparation guide
+5. Read the DELF B2 preparation guide

-6. Solve all DELF B2 preparation exercises
+6. Solve all the DELF B2 preparation exercises

-These exercises are there for a reason.
+Let’s be straightforward: these exercises are there for a reason.

 - know what kind of texts to expect on the DELF B2 exam;

 - understand how to approach each of the tasks;

 - learn how to write different types of answers;